-On December 23, 1941 during the early morning hours, the second Japanese invasion force arrived off Wake and the Special Naval Landing Force (SNLF) made an amphibious landing.
-After a short battle, the U.S. garrison under the command of Commander Winfield S. Cunningham surrenders with 1,603 Americans become Prisoners Of War (POWs).
+On December 23, 1941 during the early morning, the second Japanese invasion force arrives off Wake and Special Naval Landing Force (SNLF) troops make an amphibious landing.
+After a short battle, the U.S. garrison under the command of Commander Winfield S. Cunningham surrenders with 1,603 Americans becoming Prisoners Of War (POWs).
 Among them were 1,150 civilian contractors employed by Morrison-Knudsen Company / Contractors Pacific Naval Air Bases (CPNB).

 Japanese missions against Wake Island